Breaking it down: A Q&A on machine learning

 I think machine learning is even going to make us all look better.
 I don’t know about you, but I hate trying on clothes!
 I find a brand of jeans that works, and I buy five of them.
 But machine learning can turn examples of which brands fit us into recommendations for what else should fit us.
 That problem’s a little outside of Google’s scope, but I hope someone’s working on it!

-What does machine learning look like in ten years?
+What does machine learning look like in 10 years?

 What does common sense look like to a machine?
 Well one thing it means is that, in general, if an example only changes a little, the machine shouldn’t totally change its mind.
 For example, a photo of a dog with a cowboy hat is still a dog.

 We enforce this kind of common sense in the learning program by making the machine learning insensitive to small, unimportant changes, like a cowboy hat.
 While that’s easy to say, if you do it wrong, you make the machine not sensitive enough to important changes!
-So this a balancing act we’re still figuring out.
+So this is a balancing act we’re still trying to work out.

 What excites you most about machine learning?
 What motivates you to work on it?

-I grew up in Seattle, where we learned a lot about early explorers of the American West like Lewis and Clark.
-Machine learning research has that same spirit of exploration — we’re seeing things for the first time, and trying to map out a path to a great future.
+I grew up in Seattle, where we learned a lot about early explorers of the American West such as Lewis and Clark.
+Machine learning research has that same spirit of exploration – we’re seeing things for the first time, and trying to map out a path to a great future.

 If you could give machine learning at Google a bumper sticker slogan, what would it be?